Nozibul/Two_pointer-coding-pattern-guide/README.md

 ## Overview

+Master the Two Pointer Pattern with this comprehensive PDF guide!
+Learn to identify the right problems in seconds and streamline your coding solutions.
+Enhance your algorithmic thinking today.
 The Two Pointer technique is a fundamental algorithmic pattern used to solve array and string problems efficiently.
 Instead of using nested loops (O(n²)), this technique reduces time complexity to O(n) by using two pointers that traverse the data structure strategically.

 ## Key Concepts